 Maggie Rowlands, CDM, CFPP

-The Chapter Volunteer of the Year Award recognizes an outstanding chapter volunteer that serves as a positive example to others, and whose dedicated service, time and efforts to the foodservice industry help to advance the mission of the ANFP at the state level.
+The Chapter Volunteer of the Year Award recognizes an outstanding chapter volunteer that serves as a positive example to others, and whose dedicated service, time, and efforts to the foodservice industry help to advance the mission of ANFP at the state level.

-Maggie Rowlands, CDM, CFPP, has demonstrated excellence in leadership through exemplary service, advocacy of the credential, and dedication to the Indiana chapter.
-She exhibits qualities of an inspiring leader that has left a lasting impact on a chapter, its members, and the foodservice industry.
+Maggie exhibits qualities of an inspiring leader that has left a lasting impact on the IN ANFP chapter, its members, and the foodservice industry.

 View Maggie's Acceptance Speech